-The synthesis period in evolutionary studies (most people call this the โevolutionary synthesisโ) of the 1930s and 1940 has had a standard narrative for many years, but pressure has increased for a revision.
-For example, there’s much more to Ernst Mayr than his authorship of the book, Systematics and the Origin of Species (1942).
-This paper reconstructs the exhibition Mayr helped designed at the American Museum of Natural History.
-It also discusses the considerable range of activities Mayr had underway in the 1930s to support the programme he called, “bird biology”.
+The synthesis period in evolutionary studies (most people call this theย โevolutionary synthesisโ or “Modern synthesis”) of the 1930s and 1940 has had a standard narrative for many years, but pressure has increased for revision.
+For example, there’s much more to Ernst Mayr than his authorship of the book,ย Systematics and the Origin of Species (1942).
+This paper reconstructs the exhibition Mayr helped designed at the American Museum of Natural History (AMNH).
+It also discusses the considerable range of activities Mayr had underway in the 1930s to support a programme he called, “bird biology”.ย

 When Ernst Mayr arrived in New York in 1931, he carried considerable intellectual baggage.
-He was a disciple of Erwin Stresemann, an export, sent to America on short-term contract work.
-Mayr imported considerable factual knowledge about birds in the South Pacific but also arrived fully intending to transplant a research tradition deriving from the Seebolm-Hartert and Stresemann โschoolsโ.
+He was a disciple of Erwin Stresemann.
+He was an export, sent to America on short-term contract work.
+Mayr imported considerable factual knowledge about birds in the South Pacific, but he also arrived fully intending to transplant a research tradition derived from the Seebolm-Hartert and Stresemann โschoolsโ.
 In his early correspondence, Mayr expressed great concern over the poor state of American ornithology.
 While he encountered many bird enthusiasts and nomenclature-based workers, he found only few โscientificโ or biological workers.
 For a decade, he worked to improve this situation.
 Many activities show the imprint of his effort to convert American ornithology into a discipline focused on the biology of birds.
-The AMNH exhibition he worked on, the Sanford Hallโs โBiology of Birds,โ offered a physical manifestation of this agenda.
-(From Cain 2009: 125)
+The AMNH exhibition he worked on, the Sanford Hallโs โBiology of Birds,โ offered a physical manifestation of this agenda (Cain 2009: 125).

-This paper (below) appears as chapter 6 in Cain and Ruse (2009).
-The citation is:
+I write about Mayr’s first decade at AMNH and the “Biology of Birds” exhibit in a paper (below) that appears as chapter 6 in Cain and Ruse (2009).
+The full citation is:

 - Joe Cain.
 2009.
 Ernst Mayr and the ‘Biology of Birds’, in Joe Cain and Michael Ruse, eds.
 2009.
 Descended from Darwin: Insights into the History of Evolutionary Studies, 1900-1970 (Philadelphia: American Philosophical Society).
 ISBN: 9781606189917.